ciebson123/irio-map-reduce/README.md

 4. Configure docker with google auth and push the images to registry.
 5. Deploy `master` and `worker` to the cluster.

+### Updating the image

+If you already set up the cluster and registry, you can run `update_image.sh` to build new docker image and roll it out to the cluster.

 ### Deletion

 To delete your cluster and registry, run `delete_all.sh`.
 You will have to confirm both deletions.

+### Troubleshooting

+If the images don't want to build or don't run on GCE, try using gcloud console.
+There might be an issue with building docker on ARM architecture.